 5. Opt for cloud storage

-Providers often allow you to have a certain amount of space for free and then if or when you need it, you can pay to increase that storage space.
-For the security you get, it is a minimal amount to pay to protect your business.
+Providers often allow you to have a certain amount of space for free, and then if or when you need it, you can pay to increase that storage space.
+For the security you get, it’s a minimal amount to pay to protect your business.

 6. Monitor use of USB drives and memory cards

-8. Switch on your firewall
+8. Switch your firewall on